Last Updated on June 10, 2025

 “The purpose of redemption in gold bullion, and only to foreigners, was to take control of the money supply away from the public and to place it in the hands of the government and central bankers, permitting them to pyramid monetary expansion upon the gold centralized in their hands.”

-To make matters worse, not only was it not a true gold standard but Britain returned to gold at the wrong price.
+To make matters worse, not only was the gold-exchange standard not a true gold standard but Britain returned to gold at the wrong price.

 They tied their currency to gold at the pre-war price, not taking into account the massive expansion of the money supply since then.